PremKumar135/PremKumar/README.md

 ##### **Responsibility:**
 * The task here is to research the MLOPS capabilities of AWS Sagemaker and GCP's Vertex AI.
-* Implemented a basic model using Sagemaker pipelines and Sagemaker projects to understaned the inner workings of CI-CD on AWS platform
+* Implemented a basic model using Sagemaker pipelines and Sagemaker projects to understand the inner workings of CI-CD on AWS platform
-* Implemented a basic model using Vertex AI pipelines and Kubeflow pipeliens and the CI-CD capabilties in GCP.
+* Implemented a basic model using Vertex AI pipelines and Kubeflow pipelines and the CI-CD capabilties in GCP.
-* Implemented a processing step, Algorithm step to create a pipeline for computer vision model in the Quantiphi MLOPS platform and orchaestrated the workflow using Airflow.
+* Implemented a processing step, Algorithm step to create a pipeline for computer vision model in the Quantiphi MLOPS platform and orchestrated the workflow using Airflow.

 ### **Project 5: Pacing Rate Prediction**
 ---